-A road trip in Sicily has been on our bucket list for some time now; ever since Ryanair introduced direct flights to Sicily from Dublin.
-The island embodies thousands of years of history spanning the height of the Greek and Roman empires.
-The Baroque churches of the Middles Ages can't be beat.
+A Sicily road trip has been on our bucket list for some time now; ever since Ryanair introduced direct flights to Sicily from Dublin.
+Sicily embodies thousands of years of history spanning the height of the Greek and Roman empires.
+The Baroque churches of the Middles Ages in Sicily can't be beat.
 As in other parts of Italy, Sicily's food and wine culture is particularly strong, not to mention excellent value for money.
 We finally found time for a week long Sicilian road trip in May.
-Here is my advice on an itinerary to to make the most of a week driving around Sicily.
+Here is my advice on making the most of a 1 week in Sicily road trip itinerary.

 The fountains in Ortigia were particularly impressive.
 All roads seemed to lead to the Baroque Fonte de Artemis which recounts a key story of Greek mythology where Artemis (Diana in Roman mythology) changed Arethusa into a spring of water to escape the river god Alpheus.
 In modern day Siracusa, the fountain served as a convenient anchor point for our exploration.